phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 The `x86-interrupt` calling convention is a powerful abstraction that hides almost all of the messy details of the exception handling process.
 However, sometimes it's useful to know what's happening behind the curtain.
 Here is a short overview of the things that the `x86-interrupt` calling convention takes care of:

 - **Retrieving the arguments**: Most calling conventions expect that the arguments are passed in registers.
 This is not possible for exception handlers, since we must not overwrite any register values before backing them up on the stack.
 Instead, the `x86-interrupt` calling convention is aware that the arguments already lie on the stack at a specific offset.
-- **Returning using `iretq`**: Since the exception stack frame completely differs from stack frames of normal function calls, we can't return from handlers functions through the normal `ret` instruction.
+- **Returning using `iretq`**: Since the interrupt stack frame completely differs from stack frames of normal function calls, we can't return from handlers functions through the normal `ret` instruction.
 Instead, the `iretq` instruction must be used.
 - **Handling the error code**: The error code, which is pushed for some exceptions, makes things much more complex.
 It changes the stack alignment (see the next point) and needs to be popped off the stack before returning.
 The `x86-interrupt` calling convention handles all that complexity.
 However, it doesn't know which handler function is used for which exception, so it needs to deduce that information from the number of function arguments.
 That means that the programmer is still responsible to use the correct function type for each exception.
 Luckily, the `InterruptDescriptorTable` type defined by the `x86_64` crate ensures that the correct function types are used.
 - **Aligning the stack**: There are some instructions (especially SSE instructions) that require a 16-byte stack alignment.
 The CPU ensures this alignment whenever an exception occurs, but for some exceptions it destroys it again later when it pushes an error code.
 The `x86-interrupt` calling convention takes care of this by realigning the stack in this case.